A Survey of Passive Sensing for Workplace Wellbeing and Productivity: DISCUSSION

 \subsection{Privacy and Ethical Considerations}

-While we primarily highlighted the opportunities and potentials of these technologies and methodologies, these also come at cost.
-For example, despite the best intents, when instrumented at workplaces, these approaches can bear ethical and privacy concerns.
-There are lingering questions regarding the best practices of these algorithmic inferences for real-world measures and high-risk decisions.
-These approaches can be misused in ethically questionable ways, including compromised privacy, defying expectations and damaging the trust between individuals and technologies.
+While we primarily highlighted the opportunities and potentials of these technologies and methodologies, these also come at a cost.
+For example, despite the best intentions, when instrumented at workplaces, these approaches can bear ethical and privacy concerns~\cite{kawakami2023wellbeing,das2023algorithmic,roemmich2023emotion,corvite2023data,kaur2022didn,adler2022burnout,das2024teacher}.
+There are lingering questions regarding the best practices of these algorithmic inferences for real-world measures and high-risk decisions because these approaches can be misused in ethically questionable ways.
+Consequently, these approaches and technologies can compromise privacy, defy expectations, and damage the trust between individuals and technologies~\cite{dasswain2020social}.
+Park \textit{et al.}\cite{park2021human} identify key themes that negatively affect employee perception of AI use in the workplace, and suggest increased transparency and human-in-the-loop interventions as solutions.
 Table \ref{tabl:sensors} shows that several approaches rely on sensing that occurs most often outside the workplace, e.g., sleep and physical activity, sensing for which there is no conceivable way to acquire consent from all involved parties such as speech activity, or sensing that could be carried out using the sensors in devices that could be provided by employers or fall into Bring-Your-Own-Device (BYOD) policies such as mobile phones.
+In fact, consenting to a passive sensing study in the workplace is complex because of the associated power dynamics~\cite{kawakami2023wellbeing,chowdhary2023can,das2023algorithmic}.
+A study by Chowdhary \textit{et al.}\cite{chowdhary2023can} reveals that the passive sensing framework must support meaningful consent that is freely given, reversible, informed, enthusiastic, and specific.